sohyeonhwang/wikipi/2.0/README.md

 Note that on hyak I'll running `wikiq` on the parent wikipi directory, NOT the repo (`~/wikipi`).
 So `make_taskslists.py` will output to `tasks`

 Early test runs with the `giant_regex' indicate that the construction of it is a little buggy, but the size of it makes it very inscrutable to identify the problem.
 As a result, instead, for searching for all policies with one regular expression, I create "wide" taskslists, basically the basic construction with regex-label pairs for every single rule of that language edition.

 This avoids the issue that comes with giant_regex's bugginess, but the downside is that this take a very long time to run the jobs (so far).
 It should help this time that we are doing a limited search of rules (just the most ILL'd ones).

 ## Running wikiq

 We make a modification to the local version of `wikiq` so that the regex will ignore case:

 ```
 self.pattern = re.compile(pattern,re.IGNORECASE)
 ```

 # Analysis of policy invocation

+We analyze policy invocation from: (1) processed data using spark that summarizes policy invocation use, and (2) the raw data of the instances.